pakoito/RxPaper2/README.md

 ###Writing a value

 Write is a `Completable` operation, a subset of `Observable<T>` without a return value, just success/error.
+Completables can be converted back to Observables by using the operator `toObservable()`.

 ```java
 RxPaperBook defaultBook = RxPaper.with();